QuadrupedGPT: Towards a Versatile Quadruped Agent in Open-ended Worlds: Related Work

-\textbf{Quadruped Path Planning. } Previous approaches~\cite{paden2016survey,ratliff2009chomp,karaman2011sampling} follow a modularized paradigm by combining a traversability estimation module with a path-searching algorithm.
-Most recent researches adopt data-driven approaches, which can be broadly categorized into four types: 1) modular geometric methods~\cite{cao2022autonomous} which rely primarily on geometric information (e.g., point clouds~\cite{frey2022locomotion}, meshes~\cite{hudson2021heterogeneous}) to analyze environments and predict traversability based on specific metrics (e.g., occupancy or stepping difficulty~\cite{fan2021step}); 2) modular semantic methods~\cite{cai2022risk,maturana2018real}, which utilize additional semantic cues to assess a traversability cost for each semantic class, thereby enhancing environmental reasoning; 3) imitation and self-supervised learning~\cite{loquercio2021learning,pfeiffer2017perception} based on expert demonstrations; and 4) RL-based methods.
-In addition to these approaches, Yang~\etal~\cite{yang2023iplanner} propose imperative learning, treating path planning as an offline bi-level optimization problem.
-Roth~\etal~\cite{roth2023viplanner} further enhance this study by generating local plans based on geometric and semantic information.
+Previous approaches~\cite{paden2016survey,ratliff2009chomp,karaman2011sampling} follow a modularized paradigm by combining a traversability estimation module with a path-searching algorithm.
+Instead, recent researches start to explore data-driven approaches, which can be broadly categorized into four types: 1) modular geometric methods~\cite{cao2022autonomous} which rely primarily on geometric information~\cite{frey2022locomotion,hudson2021heterogeneous} to analyze environments and predict traversability based on specific metrics~\cite{fan2021step}; 2) modular semantic methods~\cite{cai2022risk,maturana2018real}, which utilize additional semantic cues to assess a traversability cost for each semantic class; 3) imitation and self-supervised learning~\cite{loquercio2021learning,pfeiffer2017perception} based on expert demonstrations; and 4) RL-based methods.
+In addition to these approaches, Yang~\etal~\cite{yang2023iplanner} propose treating path planning as an offline bi-level optimization problem.
+Roth~\etal~\cite{roth2023viplanner} further improves \cite{yang2023iplanner} by generating local paths leveraging geometric and semantic information.
+Inspired by these works, we incorporate semantic information into local navigation to find a safe and efficient path.